1. “Thank you for your concern.”

-- “What a terrible day for your [special event]; such bad weather.”
+- “What a terrible day for your [special event].”

 They’re picking something that may be a sore spot for you and trying to make you feel bad about it.
-But just because it’s messy/ugly/whatever, doesn’t mean you need to feel bad (or care)!
+But just because it’s messy or ugly or whatever, doesn’t mean you need to feel bad (or care)!

 Repeat after me: “I am at peace with myself and my limitations.”